Thanhthuynguyen30/E-commerce-project-/README.md

 - Observation:
   - The table below shows all column names and their data types:
 <img width="387" alt="image" src="https://github.com/Thanhthuynguyen30/E-commerce-project-/assets/149237392/f1663b26-c83a-467b-8de8-5c396cfa7ce2">

-    > Note: Customer ID Type: The 'CustomerID' column is stored as float numbers, which seems weird to identify customers.
   - Size of Dataset: The dataset contains 541,909 rows (transactions) and 8 columns (attributes).
   - Number of null values in each column:
 <img width="1073" alt="image" src="https://github.com/Thanhthuynguyen30/E-commerce-project-/assets/149237392/560d75d1-de1e-46fb-9b34-a8b75556a781">

-    > Note: Missing Customer IDs: There are missing values in the 'CustomerID' field, which is unexpected.
-Every transaction should ideally have a customer ID associated with it.
   - Unique values of the dataset:
  <img width="1061" alt="image" src="https://github.com/Thanhthuynguyen30/E-commerce-project-/assets/149237392/301425f0-ce25-474d-8e42-1ae2dd9a7520">